 Todd A. Ward, PhD, BCBA-D is President of bSci21 Media, LLC, which owns bSci21.org and BAQuarterly.com.
 Todd serves as an Associate Editor of the Journal of Organizational Behavior Management and as an editorial board member for Behavior and Social Issues.
 He has worked as a behavior analyst in day centers, residential providers, homes, and schools, and served as the director of Behavior Analysis Online at the University of North Texas.
 Todd’s areas of expertise include writing, entrepreneurship, Acceptance & Commitment Therapy, Instructional Design, Organizational Behavior Management, and ABA therapy.
 Todd can be reached at email@example.com.

-By Leanne Page, M.Ed, BCBA bSci21 Contributing Writer “Dear Behavior BFF: I really want my child to have good manners and be respectful.
-But whenever I remind him to use his manners, it doesn’t seem […]
+By Leanne Page, M.Ed, BCBA bSci21 Contributing Writer “Dear Behavior BFF, How do I get my child to be more independent?
+I want her to handle dressing herself- things like getting out clean clothes, putting […]

 By Todd A. Ward, PhD, BCBA-D Founding Editor, bSci21.org Kaneen Geiger and team published a study in Behavior Analysis in Practice evaluating two types of Discrete Trial Teaching (DTT).
 DTT is a popular teaching method used by […]